This broiled black cod (sablefish) is cooked until tender and flaky, and is served with an easy, homemade sweet chili sauce.

 Both black cod and salmon cook similarly, and both are delicious with spicy chili sauce.

-If you can get your hands on some King salmon, it’s an especially great substitute for black cod, because both types of fish are extremely fatty.
+If you can get your hands on some King salmon, it's an especially great substitute for black cod, because both types of fish are very fatty.

 Despite the name, black cod is not the same as regular cod, and cod is not a good substitute in this recipe.

 Broiling is one of the easiest ways to cook fish.

 In this recipe, broiling is a nice option because it helps bring out the sweet notes in the fish.
 The sweet helps balance the spiciness.

 How Spicy Is The Sauce?

 The sweet chili sauce on its own is somewhat spicy, but it's mellowed out by the fatty fish.

 It's probably the same level of spicy as General Tzo's chicken.
 If you were ordering this as take-out, it would be somewhere between a mild and medium.